Government Vehicles - Agency Assigned Vehicles

 - What type of vehicle should I order?

 The vehicle being considered should address the mission needs of your program.
-This could be a car, station wagon, minivan, van, pick up truck, truck, trailer or special vehicle for medical, fire or maintenance services.
+This could be a car, minivan, van, pick-up truck, truck, trailer or special vehicle for medical, fire or maintenance services.
 Please note if the vehicle being considered is manufactured as both a gasoline model and offered as an E-85/flex-fuel model, then it will be ordered with the E-85 alternative fuel option.

 How do vehicle purchases occur?

 When an IC makes a determination that an Agency assigned vehicle is required to support their mission needs, they can submit a request to the Fleet Management Office to purchase a vehicle.
-In addition, should the IC determine that their current agency assigned vehicle no longer supports their mission due to progam changes or the vehicle becoming obsolete, purchases occur through a one-for-one vehicle exchange.
+In addition, should the IC determine that their current agency assigned vehicle no longer supports their mission due to program changes or the vehicle becoming obsolete, purchases occur through a one-for-one vehicle exchange.
 In both instances, you will be required to submit a "needs justification" to justify your new or continuing need for an agency assigned vehicle.
 Click on the PDF file for specifics.

 What is a one-for-one vehicle exchange?

 This means that you can generally purchase a vehicle when you turn one in.
 Vehicles should be turned into the Fleet Management Section.
 Turning a vehicle in, does not guarantee that you will be able to get another one.
 You must provide a needs justification for obtaining another vehicle.

 What is a needs justification and when it is required?

 A needs justification is a detailed explanation supporting your need for a new or replacement vehicle.
 A needs justification must adequately present your case for purchasing a vehicle in the event the vehicle type requested costs more than a lower priced GSA AutoChoice vehicle.
 GSA AutoChoice normally provides 3 choices of vehicles to choose from based on type.

 What should I include in a vehicle justification?